Get in Touch

 Module 7: Secure Mobile Application Coding

-• Security considerations in mobile application development
+• Security issues in mobile app development

-• Implementation of secure mobile application architectures
+• Implementing secure mobile application architectures

-• Secure mobile data management
+• Secure management of mobile data

 Module 8: Security Standards and Testing